Paul Morrison | Founder & Owner

 Paul founded The Wood Cycle in 2001 after discovering his hobby was just as rewarding whether the end product would be enjoyed by himself or by others.
 Paul's woodworking skills are primarily self-taught, but was heavily inspired by several artists and craftsmen in his family; especially by his grandfather, a cabinet maker.
 After first exhibiting work in his teens, Paul was trained in engineering and spent 20 years addressing environmental policy before deciding to pursue his passion as his profession.

-Brit grew up watching her father design and create anything he could from wood.
+Brit grew up watching her father (Paul) design and create anything he could from wood.
 From a young age she spent hours in the shop, mostly watching and sometimes cleaning.
 While her shop 'role' has changed her passion for the craft continues to grow.
-Brit enjoys being a small part of the family business while also running her own businesses.
+Brit enjoys being a small part of the family business while also running her own business Homestead Wisconsin.

 Philip Shoemaker | Sawyer

 After graduating from Ball State University with a degree in natural resources and environmental management, Phil wanted to make a positive difference in the consumption of natural resources.
 The Wood Cycle has allowed him to help take action towards a more sustainable use of hardwoods through its focus on a tree's life cycle and end use.
 Phil has always had a passion for woodworking, but outside of woodworking, he enjoys building custom motorcycles, traveling, spending time outdoors, and being with family.

 Matt McCoy | Log & Lumber Division Director